 Under English law, we are required in each year to hold an annual general meeting of shareholders in addition to any other meeting of shareholders that may be held.
-The annual general meeting must be held each year within six months of the end of our previous financial year.
-Shareholders may submit resolutions for consideration at our annual general meeting in accordance with section 338 of the Companies Act 2006.
+Not more than 15 months may elapse between the date of one annual general meeting of shareholders and that of the next.

 Our directors have the power to convene a general meeting of shareholders at any time.
-In addition, our directors must convene a meeting upon the request of shareholders holding not less than 10% of our paid-up capital carrying voting rights at general meetings of shareholders pursuant to section 303 of the Companies Act 2006.
-A request for a general meeting of shareholders must state the objects of the meeting and must be authenticated by the requesting shareholders and deposited at our registered office.
-If our directors fail to give notice of such meeting to shareholders with 21 days from receipt of notice, the shareholders that requested the general meeting, or any of them representing more than one-half of the total voting rights of all shareholders that requested the meeting, may themselves convene a meeting which must be called within 3 months from the date of receipt by the directors of the aforementioned notice.
+In addition, our directors must convene a meeting upon the request of shareholders holding not less than 10 percent of our paid-up capital carrying voting rights at general meetings of shareholders.
+A request for a general meeting of shareholders must state the objects of the meeting, and must be signed by the requesting shareholders and deposited at our registered office.
+If our directors fail to give notice of such meeting to shareholders with 21 days from receipt of notice, the shareholders that requested the general meeting, or any of them representing more than one-half of the total voting rights of all shareholders that requested the meeting, may themselves convene a meeting, but any meeting so convened shall not be held after the expiration of 3 months.
 Any such meeting must be convened in the same manner, as readily as possible, as that in which meetings are to be convened by our directors.